jethomasii/project1/README.md

 Static pages don't need demos silly.

 ## Misc
 Pretty sure we're ok with out anything here.
-Also it turns out there's no images of me made in the last five years.
+Also it turns out there's no images of me made in the last five years. \#ThingsILearnedDoingThis

 ## Outside code
 Not this time.